Imperial Japanese Navy in World War II: Yamamoto's revised plan

-The naval war that Japan fought in the Pacific during 1941-45 reflected quite a very different strategy from the one in which the Imperial Japanese Navy had been planning and training for throughout the interwar period.
+The naval war that Japan fought in the Pacific during 1941–45 reflected a very different strategy from the one the IJN had been planning and training for throughout the interwar period.

-This was due to the views and actions of Admiral Isoroku Yamamoto who had assumed command of the Combined Fleet in August 1939.
-Yamamoto, virtually overnight, changed the passive wartime strategy of seizing the Philippines and waiting for an American naval advance to the western Pacific to a much more aggressive forward strategy.
+This was due to the views and actions of Admiral Isoroku Yamamoto, who had assumed command of the Combined Fleet in August 1939.
+Virtually overnight, Yamamoto altered the passive wartime strategy of seizing the Philippines and awaiting an American naval advance into the western Pacific to a much more aggressive, forward-facing strategy.
 Yamamoto had first discussed an attack on Pearl Harbor in March or April 1940.
-After the completion of the Combined Fleet's annual maneuvers in the fall of 1940, Yamamoto had directed that a study of an attack on Pearl Harbor be performed under the utmost secrecy.
-By December of that year, Yamamoto had decided to conduct the Pearl Harbor operation.
-Yamamoto was convinced that war with the United States was inevitable, once the Japanese began any hostilities.
-He also believed that since a traditional victory against the United States was not possible, he had to shatter American morale and force a negotiated peace.
-For this reason he scrapped the traditional passive strategy of creating a decisive battle in the western Pacific in favor of an initial blow so crippling that it would undermine American will to fight.
+After the completion of the Combined Fleet's annual maneuvers in the fall of 1940, Yamamoto ordered a study on the feasibility of an attack on Pearl Harbor to be performed under utmost secrecy.
+By December 1940, Yamamoto had decided that any war against the United States should begin with an attack on Pearl Harbor.
+He believed that since a traditional naval victory against the United States was not possible, he had to shatter American morale and force a negotiated peace.
+For this reason, he scrapped the passive strategy of creating conditions for a decisive battle in the western Pacific in favor of a preliminary strike so crippling that it would undermine the American will to fight a lengthy war.